learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 2. Write CSS rules in an external file that is specified with the `<link>` tag ("external CSS").

-In our case, we want to provide a link to our stylesheet, instead of writing all of our CSS code directly in the  `<style>` tag.
+In our case, we want to provide a link to our style sheet, instead of writing all of our CSS code directly in the  `<style>` tag.
 This allows us to only have to write styles for the entire site once, instead of repeating every `<style>` element on every page.
 A common workflow is to see developers work on CSS